with Glaciotectonic Examples

 Many other crustal structures are created by forces which have nothing to do with tectonic movements.
 Deformations of the crust by meteorite impact, salt-dome uplift, ice pushing, soft sediment collapse, and other mechanisms are an important part of structural geology.
 These other structures are often considered only briefly in most structural geology lab manuals, but are of paramount significance in many situations.

 This lab manual has a special emphasis on glaciotectonic structures produced by ice shoving, in addition to the more usual geologic structures (Aber 1988).
 This emphasis should be of particular interest to those living in formerly glaciated areas.
-Because of their moderate size, glaciotectonic structures are appropriate for beginning students to develop techniques that can later be applied to larger crustal features.
+Because of their moderate size, glaciotectonic structures are appropriate for beginning students to develop techniques that may later be applied to larger crustal features.

 A variety of distinctive structures and landforms are now attributed either wholly or partly to glaciotectonic genesis.
 Hence, glaciotectonic features must be included with erosional and depositional features as primary field evidence for former glaciation.
-The modern glacial theory is, therefore, supported by a triad of field evidence, including erosional, deformational, and depositional features--see Fig. 1-1.
+The modern glacial theory is, therefore, supported by a triad of field evidence, including erosional, deformational, and depositional features—see Fig. 1-1.

 Glaciotectonic features may be defined as those structures and landforms produced by deformation and dislocation of soft bedrock and drift masses as a direct result of glacier-ice movement (Aber et al. 1989).
 The identification of glaciotectonic structures and landforms is based on two fundamental criteria.